-At St. Joseph School, faith formation is a critical part of our students’ growth and a key part of our school’s Catholic identity.
-We understand that the academic, physical, social and spiritual development of the child is rooted in his/her religious formation.
-This begins early in the child’s life under the supervision of parents, and is nurtured by the school.
-To foster this growth, St. Joseph offers a diocesan standards-based religious education program, and participation in liturgical and paraliturgical celebrations at all grade levels.
+At St. Joseph School, faith formation is a critical part of our students’ growth and a crucial part of our school’s Catholic identity.
+We understand that the academic, physical, social, and spiritual development of the child is rooted in his/her religious formation.
+This begins early in the child’s life under the supervision of parents and is nurtured by the school.
+To foster this growth, St. Joseph offers a diocesan standards-based religious education program and participation in liturgical and paraliturgical celebrations at all grade levels.

 Preparation for the Sacraments assists both the parent and child to develop a deeper love and understanding of the Sacraments.
 Students who have demonstrated readiness will receive First Reconciliation and Eucharist in second grade.
 We stress the importance of parent involvement in sacramental preparation and strongly encourage attendance at the parent meeting nights scheduled well in advance of the reception of the Sacraments.
 After the receiving of a Sacrament, the continued participation in the Sacrament is the responsibility of the parent.
 Any student not in second grade in need of sacramental preparation may contact the Parish Director of Religious Education for instruction classes.
 Specific catechetical instruction for sacramental preparation is not present in the religious curriculum for other grades.

 Saint Joseph Students come from a range of faiths, including Anglicans, Baptists, nondenominational Christians, Lutherans, Greek Orthodox, or they may be agnostic.
 This deepens student appreciation for our multicultural world and allows for a positive exchange of cultures and ideas.
 All students participate in the total instructional program of the school, including religion classes.
 The school shall respect the beliefs of children of other faiths that are enrolled; however, the content of the explicit religious instructional program shall be in the tradition of the Catholic Church.